outaagunga/documentation/strategy-forex.md

 * **For a Short trade**: The Low of the bar must be greater than the Upper Band.
 * **For a Long trade**: The High of the bar must be less than the Lower Band.
-* **State Control (The Latch)**: Use a persistent variable (e.g., var bool longUnlocked = true) to track eligibility.
-This variable remains true once the Middle SMA/Opposite Band is touched, but must be reset to false if: 1.
-A trade is executed, OR 2.
-Price touches the Middle SMA again before a trigger occurs, OR 3.
-A new Free Bar appears on the opposite side.
-This "latches" the state so the script doesn't miss setups that happen several bars after the mean was touched.
+* **State Control (The Latch)**: Use a persistent Boolean (e.g., isEligible) that sets to true upon touching the Middle SMA/Opposite Band.
+Reset to false if a trade executes, price re-touches the SMA before a trigger, or a Free Bar appears on the opposite side.
+This ensures the setup remains valid if the reversal takes several bars to materialize.

 * **Confirm the "Gap":** There should be visible "daylight" or white space between the Bollinger Band and the candle's nearest wick.